up42/docs/source/getting-started/first-custom-block.rst

    :align: center
    :alt: The UP42 custom block console menu

-   The UP42 custom block console menu
+   The UP42 custom block menu

 We provide multiple **custom blocks examples** (both data & processing blocks) on our public `UP42 github profile <https://github.com/up42>`_.
 In this chapter we will work with the `Sharpening filter example block <https://github.com/up42/sharpening>`_.
 You can later use these public block examples as templates to easily write your own custom block code.

 .. _requirements:

 Requirements
 ------------

-This example requires the **Mac OS X or Linux bash** and the following tools:
+This example requires the **Mac OS X or Linux bash** and the following tools installed:

  - `UP42 <https://up42.com>`_ account -  Sign up for free!
  - `Python 3.7 <https://python.org/downloads>`_